derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 ## Forward Rates

-A forward rate is the rate on a forward loan, which is an agreement to lend money at some time in the future to be repaid some time after that.
+A forward rate is the rate on a **forward loan**, which is an agreement to lend money at some time in the future to be repaid some time after that.

+#### Example

+A 100,000,000 1.5‐year loan, six months forward (i.e., a loan made in six months for 1.5 years) will pay 103,797,070 in two years.